 Even before there was Canberra, Queanbeyan was one of the most important electoral districts in New South Wales.

 Consisting in turn of united Counties, then the Southern Boroughs and County Murray until the electorate of Queanbeyan was established in 1860, from 1843, the district was represented on the Legislative Council and then, with the establishment of responsible government in 1856, in New South Wales parliament, by some of the foremost people in Australian politics.
 These included Sir Terence Aubrey Murray, Minister for Lands and Public Works, later Speaker of the Legislative Assembly from 1860 and President of the Legislative Council from 1862, and William Forster, Premier, Colonial Secretary and later Minister for Lands.
 Murray and Forsters’ liberal politics spear-headed the introduction of reforms in New South Wales.
 Murray led campaigns for the abolition of the law of primogeniture and of capital punishment.
 Murray and Forsters’ support for National Schools and then Public Schools under Murray’s close friend, Sir Henry Parkes, was pivotal to their establishment.
-It was Forster’s Electoral Reform Bill that extended the franchise to all men over twenty-one and introduced the secret ballot in New South Wales.
+Nominated by Arthur Affleck on condition he introduce electoral reform, Forster put to the House his Electoral Reform Bill, the move that extended the franchise to all men over twenty-one without property restriction and introduced the secret ballot in New South Wales.